 There will be people that will not have a home to go back to.

-Uh, they will not have uh ability to get cast, they're gonna need assistance, and and and that's what FEMA and SBA for small businesses is there to do in my office as always, and we'll continue to sort of be on the ground right away as soon as it's safe to do so, helping people to process those claims and and trying to get them assistance in those first few weeks after the storm like this, because there will be lives that'll be disrupted and changed as a result of it.
+And that's what FEMA and FBA for small businesses is there to do in my office as always and will continue to further be on the ground right away as soon as it's safe to do so, helping people to process those claims and trying to get them assistance in those first few weeks after a storm like this because there will be lives that will be disrupted and changed as a result of it.

-I I think you're gonna be probably up for the next three weeks without any sleep.
+I think you're going to be probably up for the next three weeks without any sleep.

-Uh our prayers are with the people of Florida, the free state of Florida, and and uh thank you for keeping everybody uh in in the loop in terms of everything.
+Our prayers are with the people of Florida, the free state of Florida, and thank you for keeping everybody in the loop in terms of everything.

-Well, we will link to your website and and state websites, whatever's out there, uh, so people can get any help and assistance.
+We will link to your website and state websites, whatever is out there, so people can get any help and assistance.

 We'll put it on Hannity.com if they forget.